Labs64/laravel-boilerplate/README.md

 ## How To's & Modules configuration

 Check out project [wiki](https://github.com/Labs64/laravel-boilerplate/wiki) pages for modules configuration and troubleshooting.
+For more detailed instructions on how to use Laravel and it's extensions, check out the full Laravel [documentation](https://laravel.com/docs/).

 ## How to contribute